ktor-doc-jp/ktor-doc-jp/advanced/http2.md

 where `tc.native.classifier` should be one of the following: `linux-x86_64`, `osx-x86_64` or `windows-x86_64`.

-Once all dependencies provided Ktor will enable HTTP/2 support on SSL port.
+Once all dependencies have been provided, Ktor will enable HTTP/2 support on the SSL port.

 ### Tomcat and other servlet containers

-Similar to Netty, to get HTTP/2 working in Tomcat you need native openssl bindings.
-Unfortunately original Tomcat's tcnative is not very compatible with Netty's one.
+Similar to Netty, to get HTTP/2 working in Tomcat you need native OpenSSL bindings.
+Unfortunately, Tomcat's tcnative is not completely compatible with the Netty one.
-This is why you need slightly different binaries (you can get it here http://tomcat.apache.org/native-doc/ or you can try Netty's tcnative however you'll have to guess which exact version is compatible with your specific Tomcat version)
+This is why you need a slightly different binary.
+You can get it here (http://tomcat.apache.org/native-doc/), or you can try Netty's tcnative.
+However, you'll have to guess which exact version is compatible with your specific Tomcat version.

-If you are deploying your ktor application as a war package into the server (servlet container) then you have to configure your Tomcat server properly:
+If you are deploying your Ktor application as a war package into the server (servlet container), then you will have to configure your Tomcat server properly:

 * <https://tomcat.apache.org/tomcat-8.5-doc/config/http.html#HTTP/2_Support>
 * <https://tomcat.apache.org/tomcat-8.5-doc/config/http2.html>